How To Declutter Toys Without Tears + Brilliant Organization Ideas & Tips

 # Socio-emotional (cuddly toys like dolls or stuffed animals)

 # Promote physical activity (balls, hoops, balance, etc)

-Once you have decided what toys to keep, organize them in categories (soft toys, puzzles, lego, etc) and place them in transparent and labelled boxes so that the child knows what’s inside.
+Once you have decided what toys to keep, organize them into categories (soft toys, puzzles, lego, etc) and place them in transparent and labeled boxes so that your child knows what’s inside.

 Picking Up Their Toys

-Now is time for kids to get into the habit of picking up their toys.
+Now is the time for kids to get into the habit of picking up their toys.